learn-co-curriculum/pc-ios-day02-essentials/README.md

 # Essentials
++UIImage
++Conditionals
+-If statement is..
++For Loops
++Boolean Values
++Methods
+-declaration
+-parameters
+-return values
+-
 We covered a good deal of material today.  **Essentials** will give you a quick rundown of the terms and concepts that you should be familair with going into next week.

 ##InterfaceBuilder##